-$1,796,445 invested in 32 partner agencies to ensure financial opportunity and educational success for children and families from Gloucester to Lynn.
+Last year, United Way invested $1,796,445 in 32 North Shore partner agencies to ensure financial opportunity and educational success for children and families from Gloucester to Lynn.

 - $3,588 median increase in net worth among individuals served at our financial opportunity centers, including the Lynn Family Success Center operated in partnership with the Lynn Housing and Neighborhood Development.